Protecting Vulnerable Groups Scheme (PVG Scheme)

 |You are not barred from working with children and/or protected adults.||A search will be carried out to check for vetting information (e.g. convictions, cautions, children’s hearing findings, other relevant information from the police).|

 |There is no vetting information or it does not have a bearing on your suitability to do regulated work.||

 Your PVG scheme membership certificate will be issued

 |There is vetting information which has a bearing on your suitability to do regulated work.||If the vetting information identifies conduct which has a bearing on your suitability to do regulated work your application for PVG Scheme sembership will be considered by Protection Services.|

 What do Protection Services do once I am a PVG Scheme Member?

-The modules of the new PVG Scheme eLearning package, to help stakeholders have a better understanding of the Scheme, are now available (link above).
-These eLearning materials are again structured under the same 9 chapter headings as the Guidance Document and Overview Presentation for consistency and ease of use.
+This eLearning aims to help people have a better understanding of the Scheme.
+These eLearning materials are again structured under the same 9 chapter headings as the guidance document and overview presentation for consistency and ease of use.
 The eLearning package is designed to lead people through to the parts of the PVG Scheme that they feel are most relevant to them, enabling them to take as much, or as little, information as they need for their own situation.
 There will be relevant information within each chapter, followed by a set of questions to test the user’s understanding of the content of that section.

 This self assessment tool to help employers and individuals to determine whether a post is within the scope of the PVG Scheme.